wI2L/fizz/README.md

 *tonic* uses three struct tags to recognize the parameters it should bind to the input object of your tonic-wrapped handlers:
 - `path`: bind from the request path
-- `query`: bind from the query string
+- `query`: bind from the request query string
-- `header`: bind from the request header
+- `header`: bind from the request headers

 The fields that doesn't use one of these tags will be considered as part of the request body.